ABOUT US

 SOCIAL AND STRONG

-The Society for Clinical Social Work was established in 1984 to advance the clinical social work profession within the field of mental health, and to promote high standards of clinical practice.
+The Society for Clinical Social Work was established in 1984 to advance the clinical social work profession within the field of mental health and promote high standards of clinical practice.

 We are an organization of clinical social workers who practice in a variety of settings, including mental health clinics, family service agencies, psychiatric hospitals, medical facilities, and graduate schools of social work.
 Many are independent providers of clinical social work.

-The Society is a non-profit, tax-exempt corporation with a Board of Directors composed of chairpersons of the various committees and officers elected by the membership.
+The Society is a non-profit, tax-exempt corporation with a Board of Directors comprised of chairpersons of the various committees and officers elected by the membership.

 The application of specialized knowledge and skills in the areas of assessment, diagnosis and treatment for mental, emotional, and behavioral disorders, conditions, and addictions.
 Assessment, diagnosis, and treatment take place in the context of individual, marital, couple, family, and group counseling; case management; information and referral; mediation; client education; consultation; education; research; advocacy; and expert testimony.